Requirements for Designating New Procedures and Skills Training for Credit

 Providers must base preceptorship training on clinical experience, with both didactic and technical components.
 Of vital importance, the preceptorship needs to include an appropriate number of opportunities for the trainee to assist and serve as the primary operator in the procedure under instruction.

-Training should be long enough for the trainee to develop and then demonstrate that he or she has achieved the program’s defined objectives, including familiarity with the disease requiring the procedure.
+Training should be long enough for trainees to develop and then demonstrate that they have achieved the program’s defined objectives, including familiarity with the disease requiring the procedure.

 The preceptor must document qualitative and quantitative descriptions of the trainee’s experiences.
 This documentation should detail the skills acquired and the number of procedures in which the trainee assisted or served as primary operator.
 Providers must document, for the trainee, that the procedures were satisfactorily performed.
 Upon the physician’s written request, this information may be provided to the credentials committee of a health care organization.
 A log of activities kept by the trainee, and reviewed by the preceptor or credentialing body, can assist in the privileging process.